 - Edrene McKay, The Collapse of the Soviet Union

 Media To Help Explain The Moral Injury From Vietnam (Film and Books, May 2015) John J. Fitzgerald, War Made Easy Film Review (25 September 2007).
 Film List for Spring 2007 Teach-Ins

 Gendzier, Irene.
 “Invisible by Design: U.S. Policy in the Middle East.”
 Diplomatic History Fall 2002 (26:4).
 Gettleman, Marvin E. and Schaar, Stuart, eds.
 The Middle East and Islamic World Reader.
 New York: Grove Press, 2003 “Round Table: History and September 11.”
 Journal of American History.
 (89:2) September 2002.
 “Special Section on Iraq.”
 Logos: a journal of modern society & culture Winter 2003 (2:1).
 Worldwatch Institute.
 State of the world, 2002: A Worldwatch Institute report on progress toward a sustainable society.
 New York: W. W. Norton & Co; 2002.

-Bombs and Budgets Curriculum Bombs and Budgets: Tools for Reclaiming Communities from Militarism, created by War Resisters League and South Asia Solidarity Initiative, is a popular education-style curriculum that explores how organizing against federal military spending relates to and can forward local campaigns for economic justice, as well as how the past decade of war has affected Afghans and what they are doing in response.
+- Bombs and Budgets: Tools for Reclaiming Communities from Militarism.
+Created by the War Resisters League in cooperation with the South Asia Solidarity Initiative, this popular education curriculum explores how organizing against federal military spending relates to and can forward local campaigns for economic justice.

-- Rethinking Schools’ special collection of articles and resources for classroom teachers, including materials that focus specifically on Iraq and the unfolding situation between Iraq and the United States, as well as articles that address the more general issues of armed conflict and society’s priorities.
+- Teaching About the Iraq War.
+Rethinking Schools’ special collection of articles and resources for classroom teachers, including materials that focus specifically on Iraq as well as articles that address general issues of armed conflict and society’s priorities.

-- The Southern Poverty Law Center’s “Teaching Tolerance” curriculum.
+- Teaching Tolerance.
+The Southern Poverty Law Center’s “Teaching Tolerance” curriculum.